 If you wish to make a complaint about a trade repository, please visit the Trade Repository page.

 If you wish to make a complaint about a credit rating agency, please visit the CRA page.

 Complaint about a financial market participant other than a trade repository or a credit rating agency

 If you wish to complain about a financial market participant (e.g. a bank, investment firm, etc.), please note that generally ESMA does not have power to investigate or take action against a financial market participant other than a credit rating agency or a trade repository.
 However, such complaints can be made to other bodies including the relevant national authorities.
 Further information on this and other possible options available to you can be found here .
-If your complaint relates to a credit rating agency or trade repository, please see the sections below.
+If your complaint relates to a credit rating agency or trade repository, please see the sections above.

 Report about an infringement of national provisions transposing the UCITS Directive